ChimeHQ/ChimeKit/README.md

 ### Sandboxing

 ExtensionKit extensions **must** be sandboxed.
 ChimeKit manages all permissions for user-opened documents and directories transparently.
-However, running in a sandbox can make it impossible to host [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) servers, which is one of the core use-cases for Chime extensions.
+However, running in a sandbox can make it impossible to host LSP servers, which is one of the core use-cases for Chime extensions.
 ChimeKit includes a system for running executables outside of a sandbox.
 It is based on [ProcessService](https://github.com/ChimeHQ/ProcessService).

 ### Distribution